MileHacker Logo

 Ancient Mining & Trade

 • Emerald Mines (Mons Smaragdus): Located within Wadi El Gemal National Park, these are ancient emerald mines of Cleopatra, dating to Roman and Ptolemaic times.
-Explore ruins of mining settlements and temples.
+Explore ruins of mining settlements and places of worship.
 Requires organized tours.

-• Roman Outposts: Smaller Roman and Ptolemaic sites, like Sikait and Umbalat, are scattered in the desert.
+• Roman Outposts: Smaller From the time of the romans and Ptolemaic sites, like Sikait and Umbalat, are scattered in the desert.
 Remnants of ancient trade routes and mining operations.
 Access requires a guided tour.

 • Industrial Heritage: Ancient gold mines in the Eastern Desert, like those in Wadi Hammamat, relate to historical mining activities that defined the region's ancient economy.